pubkey/rxdb/docs-src/replication.md

 But for a more resilient error handling you could compare the last write timestamps or add a unique write id field to the document.
 This field can then be used to detect duplicates and ignore re-send data.

 Also the replication has an `.error$` stream that emits all `RxError` objects that arise during replication.
-Notice that these errors are contain an inner `.parameters.errors` field that contains the original error.
+Notice that these errors contain an inner `.parameters.errors` field that contains the original error.
 Also they contain a `.parameters.direction` field that indicates if the error was thrown during `pull` or `push`.
 You can use these to properly handle errors.
 For example when the client is outdated, the server might respond with a `426 Upgrade Required` error code that can then be used to force a page reload.

 ```ts